What's Happening-Announcements for all View Blog

 - Dual Credit

 Students who have outstanding balances with Campbellsville, WKU, and BCTC need to take care of this by their deadlines.
 BCHS facilitates this process when questions arise.
 The student is responsible for any payment plans etc that they have agreed to!
 Colleges may drop you from the course if you do not adhere to their deadlines.
 If using a dual credit scholarship through KHEAA, it is your responsiblity to follow the complete process.
-See Ms. Smith with questions!
+See Ms. Adkins with questions!

 All Senior and Scholarship information is on the Senior page!
 Check the page often!